xingyizhou/CenterNet/readme/INSTALL.md

     cd $CenterNet_ROOT/src/lib/models/networks/DCNv2
     ./make.sh
     ~~~
-6. [Optional] Compile NMS if your want to use multi-scale testing or test ExtremeNet.
+6. [Optional, only required if you are using extremenet or multi-scale testing] Compile NMS if your want to use multi-scale testing or test ExtremeNet.

     ~~~
     cd $CenterNet_ROOT/src/lib/external